strapi-community/strapi-provider-upload-google-cloud-storage/README.md

 Boolean atribute to define public attribute to file when it is upload to storage.

+#### `shortFilePaths`:

+A boolean attribute (default is `false` - the default version).

+When set to `false` each uploaded file will be stored in its own directory.
+Hence with auto-resizing of images enabled -> One image upload will result in up to 5 images each in its own directory.

+When set to `true` all resized version of one image will be in the same directory.
+There will still be one distinct directory for each image regardless of whether auto-resizing is turned on or off.

+*This latter setting is new and works for the Strapi standard settings.
+However, it might not work yet when interfering with the upload process manually.*

 ## Important information

 From release `3.0.0-beta.20` the `bucketLocation` is no longer supported.